MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 For example, a typical `azd` workflow using an existing template includes the following steps:

-1. Run the `azd init` command with the `--template` parameter to clone an existing template down from GitHub. `azd` templates are simply traditional code repositories with additional configuration and infrastructure-as-code (IaC) files included in them.
+1. Run the `azd init` command with the `--template` parameter to clone an existing template down from GitHub.

     ```azdeveloper
     `azd` init --template todo-nodejs-mongo